a-rich/DJ-Tools/README.md

 # Overview
 `DJ Tools` is a library for managing a collection of audio files (not necessarily mp3 files, although that is preferred) and Rekordbox XML files.
 To take full advantage of this library, users must:
-* have access to an AWS S3 instance (the `beatcloud`) and have the `awscli` client installed
+* have access to an AWS S3 instance (the `beatcloud`) and have the `awscli` client configured to reach it
 * be a Rekordbox user
-* keep your music collection and Rekordbox database on a USB drive (why wouldn't you?)
+* keep your music collection and Rekordbox database on a USB drive
 * utilize the genre ID3 / Rekordbox tag of the music files in your collection
 * have a Spotify account